 Saturn Films 1969 now offers high quality image scanning of photographs, slides, colour and black and white negatives plus cine film to CD, DVD, Blu-ray and to memory cards.
 We also offer VHS, Betamax, Hi-8 and Digital 8 editing and transfer to DVD.

-Our current projects, started on since we moved into a new workshop in South Wales, include the upgrading of our 8mm movie scanning service to 4k, we are also working on upgrading VHS and Betamax to give better results on 4K and HD equipment.
+Our current projects, started on since we moved into a new workshop, include the upgrading of our 8mm movie scanning service to 4k.
+We are awaiting feedback from customers who have trialled this service.
+We are also working on upgrading VHS and Betamax to give better results on 4K and HD equipment.
 We keep our eyes on the market and if new tech comes along we are always interested.
 There are some new scanners out there but ours remain the best and ‘we ain’t changin em yet!’

 We pride ourselves on our professional service providing high quality images at competitive prices to professionals, clubs, historical societies, amateurs and to the general public.